-- Includes cognitively-demanding tasks that ask students to problem solve (apply their mathematical knowledge to mathematical and real-world situations where the solution path is not readily clear). - Includes opportunities for students to provide their justification for strategies & solutions. - Includes opportunities for students to learn and see connections among strategies and mathematical concepts. - Includes opportunities for students to activate prior knowledge from previous grades. - Includes ways for students to make connections among concrete (hands-on materials), pictorial (drawings or pictures), and abstract (equations) representations. - Includes a structure for students to summarize & reflect on their learning each day. - Includes correct mathematical vocabulary and opportunities for students to incorporate it into their learning. - Includes resources for a home-based mathematics plan including family training workshops or regular, family-guided math activities for home.
+- Includes cognitively-demanding tasks that ask students to apply their mathematical knowledge to mathematical and real-world situations where the solution path is not readily clear. - Includes opportunities for students to provide justification for strategies & solutions. - Includes opportunities for students to make connections among strategies and mathematical concepts. - Includes opportunities for students to activate prior knowledge from previous grades. - Includes ways for students to make connections among different representations including concrete objects, drawings or pictures, and equations. - Includes a structure for students to summarize and reflect on their learning each day. - Includes correct mathematical vocabulary and opportunities for students to incorporate that vocabulary into their learning. - Includes resources for a home-based mathematics plan including family workshops or regular, family-guided math activities for home.